Azure/Avere/src/terraform/examples/e2e/README.md

 1. Edit the config values in `config.auto.tfvars` using your favorite text editor
 1. Run `terraform init` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
-1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module
+1. Review and confirm the displayed Terraform deployment plan (add, change and/or destroy Azure resources)
-1. Use the [Azure portal to update your Key Vault secrets](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal) (`GatewayConnection`, `AdminPassword`)
+1. Use the [Azure portal to update your Key Vault secrets](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal) (`GatewayConnection`, `AdminPassword`, `UserPassword`)
 1. Run `cd ~/tf/src/terraform/examples/e2e`
 1. Edit the config values in `backend.config` to match the config values that you set in `config.auto.tfvars`
 1. Run `cd ~/tf/src/terraform/examples/e2e/global`